ShahZ-Khan/test_web/README.md

 # test_web
+This project consisted on creating a dashboard that shows information about bacteria that live inside the human belly button (navel area). visualizing the bacterial data for each volunteer.

 The first step was creating a horizontal bar chart to show the top 10 bacterial species.
 The horizontal bar chart displays the 'sample_values' as the values, the 'otu_ids' as the labels, and the 'otu_labels' as the hover text for the bars on the chart.
 ![image]()<img width="1095" alt="Screenshot 2023-02-13 at 1 26 26 PM" src="https://user-images.githubusercontent.com/114197558/218549365-959b74c6-fc9d-4ed8-98b1-ec0e66c52064.png">